 Consultation on plans to replace tarmac with grass at Tooting Common

-The council has unveiled proposals that could see parts of a tarmac road through the middle of Tooting Common being replaced with grass, trees and plants.
+The council has launched a formal statutory consultation on proposals that could see parts of a tarmac road that runs through the middle of Tooting Common being permanently replaced with grass and trees.

 Dr Johnson Avenue is a two way road that runs for a third of a mile between Tooting Bec Road and Hillbury Road.
 It separates Tooting Graveney Common from Tooting Bec Common – effectively splitting what’s more widely known as Tooting Common into two separate open spaces.

-The removal of vehicle traffic would also reduce carbon emissions on the common and result in a quieter and more tranquil open space.
+Removing vehicles could also reduce carbon emissions on the common and result in a quieter and more tranquil open space, as well as providing new wildlife habitats.

-A narrower section of highway would need to remain to permit access to the horticultural maintenance depot and to also provide a cycle path across this section of common.
+A narrow track could be laid so that horticultural maintenance vehicles could access a works depot situated just off the avenue and this would also provide a cycle path across this part of the common.
 However other motor vehicles would not be permitted to use it.

-Commenting on the plans the council’s environment and transport spokesman Cllr Jonathan Cook said: “It is important that local people tell us what they think of this idea.
+Commenting on the proposal the council’s environment and transport spokesman Cllr Jonathan Cook said: “It’s really important that local people tell us what they think.

-“I personally favour replacing this tarmac with grass and trees and restoring the common as one open space without this unnecessary divide.
-I think it would be good for the local environment and good for people who love and use Tooting Common.
+“Returning the roadspace to common land would obviously be good for the local environment and good for people who love and use Tooting Common.